questionlp/api.wwdt.me_v2/README.md

 ## Requirements

-- Python 3.10 through 3.12.
-Python 3.13 is currently not validated.
+- Python 3.12 or newer
-- MySQL Server 8.0 or newer, or another MySQL Server distribution based on MySQL Server 8.0 or newer, hosting a version of the aforementioned Wait Wait Don't Tell Me!
-Stats database
+- MySQL Server 8.0 or newer (or another MySQL Server distribution based on MySQL Server 8.0 or newer) or MariaDB Server 11.8 or newer *(Provisional)*

+**Note:** Provisional support for MariaDB Server is only available starting with version 2.19.0 of the application.
+Older versions of MariaDB Server are not supported.

 ## Changes from v1.0